ConfigurationManager.OpenExeConfiguration Method (String)

 To get the roaming Configuration that applies to the current user, set userLevel to PerUserRoaming.

-To obtain the Configuration object for a resource, your code must have read privileges on all of the configuration files from which it inherits settings.
-To update a configuration file, your code must additionally have write privileges for both the configuration file and the directory in which it exists.
+To obtain the Configuration object for a resource, your code must have read permissions on all the configuration files from which it inherits settings.
+To update a configuration file, your code must additionally have write permissions for both the configuration file and the directory in which it exists.